sno2/minifier/README.md

 | `minifier <file-path>` | Minifies file from given file path.                         |
 |           `minifier .` | Minifies all files in current directory.                    |
 |          `minifier ..` | Minifies all files in current directory and subdirectories. |

-## Docs

-The `Minifier` class contains everything that there is that is needed with this module.
-Here is a list of the methods and how to use them:

-#### `.string(str: string, mimeType: string): string`

-The `string` method takes in two required paramaters that are both strings.
-The first string is to be the string that you wish to minify, and the second being the mime type of the string that you wish to minify.
-The method will then return the value of the given string parameter minified.
-Here are the mime types that are currently supported with the `string` method:

-#### `.file(filepath: string, mimeType: string): Promise<void>`

-The asynchronous `file` method also takes in two required string parameters with the first being the path to the file and the second being the mime type of the file.
-The method will then minify that file using the minification method set for the given mime type.
-Here are the mime types that are currently supported with the `file` method:

 ### Supported Mime Types